 Synchronizing spreadsheets and manual data entry between sales and operations teams are a thing of the past.
 All orders get verified and aligned automatically.

 Ensuring next-day shipping and having a complete overview of the manufacturing process

 Even though the implementation of Katana has been a relatively recent project, Kron Technologies has already experienced significant improvements across the whole organization.

-As a high-value lower-volume product manufacturer that makes highly customized products, it is important to have a clear overview of the inventory and sales demand.
-There are endless factors influencing the variants of the cameras – colors, capacity in GB, different sensors, lenses, etc. It can get expensive to carry all this stock, so having a solution that gives clear visibility over what is available, what is running low, and what needs to be replenished is essential to ensure the next-day shipping for the client.
+As a high-value lower-volume product manufacturer, it’s imperative to have a clear overview of the inventory and sales demand.
+Managing stock is critical, and having a solution that gives clear visibility over what is available, what is running low, and what needs to be restored is vital to ensure next-day shipping for the client.

 We like to use Katana as a one-stop-shop for operations in manufacturing, so we’re really utilizing all features Katana offers.
 It has been a great experience.
 The staff is also excellent — anytime I have a question, I use the chat or Knowledge base, and the team has been an immense help during the implementation and integration of all our products.

 Electronics manufacturers use Katana to align their sales and production with one easy-to-use platform.
 Katana keeps track of demand to automatically adjust your production schedule according to resources and deadlines.
 Learn more about Katana’s features and how they help manufacturers get a live look at their business.